opensciencegrid/topology/README.md

     (VOs).
     Each VO has its own file, named `<VO>.yaml`

--   `topology/` contains information about the resources OSG sites provide.
+-   `topology/` contains information about the topology of the resources that OSG sites provide.
 Resources are collected into "resource groups."
 Each resource group has its own file, which are further organized by facility, and then by site.
 Resource group files are named `<FACILITY>/<SITE>/<RESOURCEGROUP>.yaml`

 Accessing the Data